Art composition tips for beginners

 To compose something is to place elements in a manner that will help a viewer, reader or listener to understand the message you are hoping to deliver in your actions.

-Without a structured form of composition, it is difficult for your viewer to understand what it is you want them to see as the main focus.
+Without a structured form of composition, it is difficult for your viewers to understand what it is you want them to see as the main focus.

 A strong composition does not necessarily require great artistic skills.